Tax Debt Resolution

 - “Tax relief help” – $73.52

 Remember, this is the cost per click.
 Every time someone searches for one of these phrases and clicks on an ad, this is what the company pays to Google Adwords.
 In addition to online ads, these companies also advertise on the radio and print.
 As you can imagine, tax resolution companies spend hundreds of thousands to millions in advertising.
-These companies have to charge ridiculous amounts for their services to stay in business.
+These companies then have to charge ridiculous amounts for their services to stay in business.
+It’s a vicious cycle, not unlike a Ponzi scheme.

 Common False and Misleading Advertising Tactics Used by Tax Resolution Companies

 “Fresh Start Program.”
 Many tax resolution companies advertise about the IRS’s “new” fresh start program, which is not actually new at all.
-It refers to programs such as installment agreements and offer in compromise.
-These are not new programs and have been available for many years.
+It refers to programs such as installment agreements and offer in compromise that have been available for many years.

 BBB Accreditation.
 What happens when a client files a BBB complaint?
-The tax resolution company simply refunds the money.
+The tax resolution company can just refund the money.
 However, this does not repair the harm caused to you by mishandling of your case.
 You may have lost important legal rights such as your right to petition tax court within the 90 day period, or to request a Collections Due Process hearing within the 30 day window.
 When the company’s BBB ratings start to decline, they’ll shut down the company and start a new one with a fresh A+ rating.

 As Seen on “CNN, FoxNews, etc.” If a tax resolution company pays for advertising on CNN, FoxNews or similar news outlets, they are allowed to state on their website “as seen on CNN” etc. While it’s not technically false (it was seen on CNN), it is misleading.
 It makes it seem to an unsophisticated client that CNN or FoxNews is endorsing this business, which is not true.

 But what about all the positive reviews on Google, Yelp, TrustPilot and elsewhere?
-These are often posted by the company, their employees, or a marketing company.
+These can be posted by the company, their employees, or a marketing company.